-R # Time VRF Violation Severity Levels (CIP-009-5) Horizon Lower VSL Moderate VSL High VSL Severe VSL R1 Long- term Planning Medium N/A The Responsible Entity has developed recovery plan(s), but the plan(s) do not address one of the requirements included in Parts 1.2 through 1.5.
+R # Time VRF Violation Severi ty Levels (CIP-009-6) Horizon Lower VSL Moderate VSL High VSL Severe VSL R1 Long- term Planning Medium N/A The Responsible Entity has developed recovery plan(s), but the plan(s) do not address one of the requirements included in Parts 1.2 through 1.5.
 The Responsible Entity has developed recovery plan(s), but the plan(s) do not address two of the requirements included in Parts 1.2 through 1.5.
 The Responsible Entity has not created recovery plan(s) for BES Cyber Systems.
 OR The Responsible Entity has created recovery plan(s) for BES Cyber Systems, but the plan(s) does not address the conditions for activation in Part 1.1.
-OR The Responsible Entity has created recovery plan(s) for BES Cyber Systems, but the plan(s) does not address three or more of the requirements in Parts R2 Operations Lower The Responsible The Responsible The Responsible 1.2 through 1.5.
-The Responsible
+OR The Responsible Entity has created recovery plan(s) for BES Cyber Systems, but the plan(s) does not address three or more of the requirements in Parts 1.2 through 1.5.
+R2 Operations Planning Lower The Responsible Entity has not tested the recovery plan(s) The Responsible Entity has not tested the recovery plan(s) The Responsible Entity has not tested the recovery plan(s) The Responsible Entity has not tested the recovery plan(s)